arekinath/node-ssh-fingerprint/README.md

 ssh-fingerprint
 ===============

-Generate a fingerprint given an SSH public key (without `ssh-keygen` or external dependencies)
+Generate or verify a fingerprint given an SSH public key (without `ssh-keygen` or external dependencies)

 Install
 -------